 Ralph Islands are 0.6 mile NW of Hankin Rock.
-246 Friday Island is 0.5 mile NE of Ralph Islands with a group of rocks between them.
+Friday Island is 0.5 mile NE of Ralph Islands with a group of rocks between them.

-Spicer Island and South Spicer Island separate 247 Beaver Passage from Schooner Passage.
+Spicer Island and South Spicer Island separate Beaver Passage from Schooner Passage.
 The passage separating Spicer and South Spicer Islands is narrow and intricate but suitable for small craft.

 Spicer Point is the east extremity of Spicer Island.
-248 Connis Islet, 0.3 mile SSE of Spicer Point, is on the west side of the fairway and is covered with bushes.
+Connis Islet, 0.3 mile SSE of Spicer Point, is on the west side of the fairway and is covered with bushes.
 A flat-topped drying rock is 0.2 mile SW of Connis Islet.
 A rock awash is 0.1 mile NW of the islet.

-• 249 Connis Islet light (744) is shown at an elevation of 22 feet (6.6 m) from a white tower with a green band at the top.

-Gurd Rock, with a depth of 12 feet (3.7 m) over it, is 0.3 mile SE of Connis Islet.
+- Gurd Rock, with a depth of 12 feet (3.7 m) over it, is 0.3 mile SE of Connis Islet.
 Another rock, with 14 feet (4.3 m) over it, is close SE of Gurd Rock.
-The fairway leads between Connis Islet and Gurd Rock.

-251 Murder Cove, 1.2 miles SW of Connis Islet, is on the SE side of Beaver Passage and indents the coast of McCauley Island.
-A waterfall flows into its south side.

-252 Connis Cove, east of Connis Islet, is almost filled with drying flats.

-Anchorage for small craft can be obtained in Connis Cove, about 0.1 mile NE of a small wooded islet off the south entrance point of the cove.
-The depth in this anchorage is 16 fathoms (29 m).

-Jock Island, with a rock that dries 11 feet (3.4 m) close NE, lies 2 miles north of Connis Islet and is the outermost of the dangers in the vicinity of McCauley Point.
-Several islets, drying and below-water rocks are 0.4 mile SE of Jock Island.

-254.1 Kitkatla Islands East light (745.1), 0.75 mile west of Jock Island, is shown at an elevation of 23 feet (7 m) from a white tower.

-Bully Island, 0.4 mile north of Jock Island, is wooded.

-$\underbrace{ 256 }{\text{tion of } 22 \text{ feet } (6.7 \text{ m}) \text{ from a white tower.
-This light } }{\text{is obscured by trees when approaching from the south.}$

-Directions. - If approaching Beaver Passage from the west side of Banks Island, pass Archie Rock and White Rocks at a convenient distance then steer to pass midway between Hankin Rock and Ralph Islands, taking care to avoid the rock, with 6.4 m over it, 0.8 mile west of Hankin Rock.
+The fairway leads between Connis Islet and Gurd Rock. - Murder Cove, 1.2 miles SW of Connis Islet, is on the SE side of Beaver Passage and indents the coast of McCauley Island.
+A waterfall flows into its south side. - 252 Connis Cove, east of Connis Islet, is almost filled with drying flats. - Anchorage for small craft can be obtained in Connis Cove, about 0.1 mile NE of a small wooded islet off the south entrance point of the cove.
+The depth in this anchorage is 16 fathoms (29 m). - Jock Island, with a rock that dries 11 feet (3.4 m) close NE, lies 2 miles north of Connis Islet and is the outermost of the dangers in the vicinity of McCauley Point.
+Several islets, drying and below-water rocks are 0.4 mile SE of Jock Island. - 254.1 Kitkatla Islands East light (745.1), 0.75 mile west of Jock Island, is shown at an elevation of 23 feet (7 m) from a white tower. - Bully Island, 0.4 mile north of Jock Island, is wooded. - Bully Island light (745) is shown at an elevation of 22 feet (6.7 m) from a white tower.
+This light is obscured by trees when approaching from the south. - 257 Directions.-If approaching Beaver Passage from the west side of Banks Island, pass Archie Rock and White Rocks at a convenient distance then steer to pass midway between Hankin Rock and Ralph Islands, taking care to avoid the rock, with 6.4 m over it, 0.8 mile west of Hankin Rock.
 Then keep in mid-channel and pass slightly less than 0.2 mile SE of Connis Islet to avoid Gurd Rock.
 When Bully Island light structure is sighted alter course to pass midway between Bully Island and the Kitkatla Islands; a course can then be set to enter Ogden Channel between Comrie Head and Sparrowhawk Point.